 - The shopper gets redirected to a post-checkout page displaying order details and receives notification of the upcoming debit (an invoice in pending status is created).

-- Within 6 days, the shopper's account is debited (invoice status updates to approved), and the shopper receives notification of the successful debit.
+- Within 6 business days, the shopper's account is debited (invoice status updates to approved), and the shopper receives notification of the successful debit.

 Note: We recommend delivering the product only after you receive the approval.